 Report of the 15th JCA-IdM meeting

-The meeting agreed to accept the draft report of the 15th JCA-IdM meeting without changes as contained in JCA-IdM DOC 135 Rev.1.
+The meeting agreed the draft report of the 15th JCA-IdM meeting without changes as contained in JCA-IdM DOC 135 Rev.1.

 Continuation of JCA-IdM

 The meeting took note that TSAG, in its June 2013 meeting, endorsed the continuation of JCA-IdM (ref: TSAG TD 27) as proposed by SG17.